pailwhisky/prayer-time-quran-app-fxxynj/SETUP_GUIDE.md

 1. Create a new branch for features
 2. Make changes and test thoroughly
+3. Test AI features if modified
-3. Commit with descriptive messages
+4. Commit with descriptive messages
-4. Push to repository
+5. Push to repository
-5. Create pull request
+6. Create pull request
-6. Review and merge
+7. Review and merge

 ## 🎨 Customization